 You can start with this famous horror movie quote when you are unsure whether you can adequately explain the convoluted circumstances leading to your current predicament.
 It secures attention.
 It also lightens i.e. sets the mood for the barrage of info to come.

 12. “Long live the new flesh!” — Max Renn, Videodrome (1983)

-Unless you are living in some sort of alternate reality, chances are, you wouldn’t get the chance to mean this literally.
+Unless you are living in some sort of an alternate reality, chances are, you wouldn’t get the chance to literally mean this.
 But hey, it has the ring of a great proclamation, right?

 13. “Guys can have nightmares too, ya know.
 Ya ain’t got a corner on the market or somethin’.” — Rod Lane, A Nightmare on Elm Street (1984)

 For dudes only.
 This quote is really great when you need to highlight to your girlfriend, or boyfriend, that you are a sensitive soul.
 You might need to de-americanise some of the words, though.

 14. “It is a waste of good suffering!” — Lead Cenobite, Hellraiser (1987)